 |3-Ring Binder (1 inch, neutral solid color)||Pocket Folders (variety of solid colors)||Index Cards|

 |Composition Notebooks (wide/college rule)||Post-It Notes||Colored Pencils (Crayola/target brand)|

 |Pencil Boxes||Pencils (No. 2 and mechanical)||Markers (Crayola/target brand)|

 Want to help but don’t have time to shop?
 Make a financial donation to Interfaith to help fill in any supply gaps we might encounter this summer so we can purchase our most needed items!

 Volunteers are needed July 27 – Sept.
 13 to make this program possible.
 Sign up today by selecting “Special Programs” in the drop down menu to choose a date and time to help sort incoming school supply donations, pack grade-specific bags of supplies and assist on our school supply distribution day.
 High school and adult volunteers are welcome.

 Last year, this amazing community rallied together so that:

-This Back to School drive is aligned with Great Expectations (GE), a collaborative school and community initiative designed to eliminate the educational opportunity and achievement disparities experienced by children and youth in our community.
+The Back to School drive is a program of the Great Expectations Initiative, our community’s collaborative response to educational inequities.
 Its anchor partners are the Orono and Wayzata Public School Districts and Interfaith Outreach.